Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 Anyone who learns the combination code can instantly bypass the detox

-Lying phones flat in the 6 slots prevents the screen scratches common with vertical docks.
-It keeps devices charged, but the password lock relies on the honor system—anyone who knows the code can grab their phone instantly.
+This bamboo storage station locks phones away behind a password while charging them via 6 independent ports.
+Lying phones flat in the slots prevents the screen scratches common with vertical docks.
+The password lock relies on the honor system; anyone who knows the code can grab their phone instantly.

 Verdict